jmrecodes/404-finder/README.md

 ## Educational Value

-Beyond its practical functionality, the 404 Finder extension serves as an educational resource for developers interested in Chrome extension development.
+Beyond its practical functionality, the 404 Finder: Auto-Search Redirector extension serves as an educational resource for developers interested in Chrome extension development.
 The codebase includes:

 - **Detailed Code Comments**: Every major function and API usage is thoroughly documented with explanations
 - **Chrome API Demonstrations**: Real-world examples of webNavigation, webRequest, storage, and messaging APIs
 - **Architecture Patterns**: Learn about background service workers, content scripts, and popup interactions
 - **Security Best Practices**: See how to handle permissions, content security policies, and safe DOM manipulation
-- **Performance Considerations**: Understand rate limiting, session storage, and efficient message passing
+- **Performance Considerations**: Understand session storage, and efficient message passing

 ### Key Learning Topics Covered: